ravel-net/ravel-net.github.io/walkthrough.md

     ravel> p SELECT * FROM hosts;

 To display real-time changes to a database table in a separate xterm window, use the `watch` command.
-Specify the table name and optionally a limit on the number of rows:
+Specify one or table names separated by spaces:

-    ravel> watch hosts 5
+    ravel> watch cf rm

-To refresh the database and truncate all tables except the topology (_note_: this will not clear switch flow tables):
+To refresh the database by truncating all tables except the topology (_note_: this will not clear switch flow tables):

     ravel> reinit